No products in the cart.

 You can then amend the soil using compost or organic fertilizers yearly.

 Repotting and Pruning

 One thing the Easter cactus loves is being pot-bound.
-So, you only need to repot your plant every two years, providing it with fresh soil.
-If you find the pot still has enough room for the roots to grow, plant your cactus back in the same pot.
+So, you only need to repot your plant every two years, providing fresh soil.
+If the pot still has enough room for the roots to grow, plant your cactus in the same pot.

 You can use your fingers or a sterilized garden scissor to give an even break.
 The pruning also helps encourage new growth to grow into a bushy plant.

 Like other plants, you can propagate your Easter cacti through seeds and individual leaf cuttings.
 Still, harvesting the seeds is challenging as you need to pollinate your plant.
 The popular method is with the cuttings and done two months after it blooms.

 Give one of the leaves a twist at the terminal leaf sections without breaking the base.